 - It fosters a culture of cohesion and productivity

 And if those reasons aren’t enough, the major reason for purchasing a CRM: it improves your overall Customer Service and these stakeholders, your customers, are why you are in business so best to take care of them.
-Consider this interesting paper that our Partner HubSpot co-authored, found here, which outlines the key goal for any sales organization in 2021 is putting the customer first.
-And this only comes, with a robust CRM that behaves as the single source of truth for the business.
+Consider this interesting paper that our Partner HubSpot co-authored, found here, which outlines the key goal for any sales organisation in 2021 is putting the customer first.
+And this only comes with a robust CRM that behaves as the single source of truth for the business.